NASCAR TRACKS

 Watkins Glen, NY

 After using the streets of the town for a few years, the race was moved to a new location and a permanent circuit was built for racing.
 This layout was 2.3 miles and the course was used up until 1970.
-The first major overhaul was started in 1971, and added an all new pit road and straightaway on the track.
-Another change was added in 1971, the section most commonly known as “the boot” when Formula One came to the track in 1971.
-This boot section is primarily used by sports car racing series.
+The first major overhaul began in 1971, which added a new pit road and straightaway on the track.
+The track also added “the boot” section when Formula One came to the track that year.
+This section is still used by many sports car racing series, such as IMSA.